cabrauck/react_plant_order_form/readme.md

 ## Features

 * ✨ Modern, responsive design
-* 📢 Form validation using Zod and Superforms
+* 📢 Form validation
-* ✉️ Order submission via email
+* ✉️ Order submission to Cloudflare K1
 * 📄 Excel export (planned)
-* 🚪 Admin login for customizing the form (planned)
+* 🚪 Admin link for downloading csv from K1
-* 🛡️ Cloudflare Turnstile integration for spam protection (integrated in form.svelte using the Turnstile widget and token validation via the server endpoint)
+* 🛡️ Cloudflare Turnstile integration for spam protection (using the Turnstile widget and token validation via the server endpoint)

-## Project Structure

-* `src/routes` – SvelteKit routes including the order form pages
-* `src/lib` – Reusable components and helper functions
-* `static/` – Static assets (e.g. club logo)

 ## Development